GauravButola/IMbatchConvert/README.md

-This is the bash script I quickly put together when I needed to do batch conversion of large images into smaller ones to.
+This is the bash script I quickly put together when I needed to do batch conversion of large images into smaller ones.

 It uses ImageMagick to convert the images.
 I do realise that there's a similar